Flow-State1/flowstate/README.md

 Install yarn and dependencies for the project:
-  - On the terminal run the command(Optional): npm install yarn
+  - On the terminal run the command(Optional): npm install --global yarn
-  - After the installation run the command: yarn (Alternatively npm install)
+  - After the installation run the command(Make sure the terminal thats being used on vs code is not powershell): yarn

 Run the application:
-  - Run the command: yarn run dev(Alternatively npm run dev)
+  - Run the command: yarn run dev

 Saving changes to repository from newly created branch (follow these steps if you are working on a newly created branch and you havent followed them / to publish branch):